dkdawkins/angular-practice/README.md

 - Adding a colon (:) to a path represents a placeholder for a property
 - Inject ActivatedRoute into a component that will be navigated to if you want to extract details from the route to said component (e.g. getting the ID of the hero to be displayed in the HeroDetailComponent)
 - Inject Location into a component that will be navigated to if you want to go back to the previous component that was navigated from (e.g. going back to the dashboard or hero list after going to the HeroDetailComponent)

+# HttpClient
+- Angular's mechanism for communicating with a remote server over HTTP
+- To enable, import HttpClientModule into the root module

+# InMemoryWebAPI
+- Used to simulate communication with a data server by intercepting HTTP requests
+- Must install package (see commands), generate an InMemoryData.Service, and import InMemoryDataService and WebAPI into the root module